MathCognitionUCSF/.github/profile/README.md

 Our current projects are:
 * Logical primitives of symbolic reasoning
-* The neurocognitive mechanisms underlying the co-occurence of Dyslexia and Dyscalculia
+* Neurocognitive mechanisms underlying the co-occurence of Dyslexia and Dyscalculia
 * [NeuroCausal](https://neurocausal.github.io/)
 * A machine learning framework for classifying and predicting neurodevelopmental disorders
-* The neurophisiological basis of math anxiety
+* Neurophisiological basis of math anxiety
 * Behavioral and neurological signatures of math deficits in primary progressive aphasia
 * [A novel approach to subtypes of developmental dyscalculia](https://scholar.google.com/citations?view_op=view_citation&hl=en&user=XVsftdsAAAAJ&sortby=pubdate&citation_for_view=XVsftdsAAAAJ:O3NaXMp0MMsC)